bbauska/W3Cx-1of5-CSS.0x/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 03. css basics course visual (03) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image003.png"
   style="width:50%"
-   alt="Diagram of the structure of an HTML page." />
+  title="Diagram of the structure of an HTML page" alt="Diagram of the structure of an HTML page." />
 </p>

 -   In <b>Module 3</b>, we are going to build slightly more complex Web pages using contextual selectors, IDs, classes and pseudo-classes.
 The idea is to combine some selectors together into one or more CSS rules.
 And thanks to the &ldquo;cascading&rdquo; part of *Cascading Style Sheets*, it won&#39;t be a problem to have multiple CSS rules competing for importance.
 Even with multiple rules that apply to the same HTML tag, the browser will know how to make it look!